Mohagames205/voxum-rewritten/README.md

 - [ ] Making clear documentation
 - [ ] A verification system for Minecraft players so they don't have to authenticate with any service
 - [ ] In-game indicator for if the player is using Voxum
+- [ ] Create a toolkit to make testing Voxum easier

 ## Screenshots